Ethan Bryant: Sporting Kansas City II

 On December 13, 2022, Richmond announced a transfer of Bryant to MLS Next Pro side Sporting Kansas City II for an undisclosed fee.

 Monterey Bay FC

 Bryant returned to the USL Championship in January 2025, signing a two-year contract with Monterey Bay FC.
+Bryant departed Monterey Bay during the 2026 preseason, his contract being ended by mutual consent.

+Sarasota Paradise

+On February 27, 2026, Bryant returned to USL League One, joining expansion side Sarasota Paradise.